JimmysDataLab/python-SE/README.md

 * decorators
   * with and without parameters
 * generators
   * yield / yield from
+  * generator pipelines / file processing / comprehesion
+  * advanced use cases